sachin07sk/Digital-Filter-on-Xilinx-FPGA/README.md

 WNS > 0:         timing closure achieved
 RTL-to-bitstream: Synthesis → P&R → Timing → Bitstream
 ```

----

-## Interview Questions You Will Face

-**Q: Why is the accumulator 40-bit wide?**
-A: 16-bit data × 16-bit coefficient = 32-bit product.
-   Summing 8 products needs 32 + log2(8) = 35 bits minimum.
-   40 bits chosen for safety margin.

-**Q: How did you choose the coefficients?**
-A: Low-pass windowed sinc method with cutoff at 10% of Fs.
-   Coefficients can be generated using scipy.signal in Python:
-   h = scipy.signal.firwin(8, 0.1) then scaled to Q15.

-**Q: What is the latency of your filter?**
-A: N/2 = 4 sample periods of group delay (linear phase FIR).
-   Plus 1 clock cycle pipeline register in fir_top.v.
-   Total: 5 clock cycles from input to valid output.

-**Q: Why add I/O registers in fir_top.v?**
-A: Input and output registers break the critical timing path
-   at the FPGA boundary, improving timing closure and
-   allowing higher clock frequencies.

-**Q: What is the difference between FIR and IIR?**
-A: FIR: finite impulse response, always stable, linear phase,
-   uses only feedforward (no feedback), more taps needed.
-   IIR: infinite impulse response, uses feedback (poles),
-   can be unstable, non-linear phase, fewer taps needed.

----

 *Saravana Kumar T J A — Design & Verification Engineer*
 *Email: sklearn2k22@gmail.com*